At King, we strive to ensure your education is affordable. Learn about your financial aid options and how to best finance your degree.

 About Financial Aid

-Financial aid is based on need and available for qualifying students.
-Students wishing to start an online degree program should apply as soon as possible to qualify for all available aid.
-Your financial aid documents must be complete prior to the course launch date, or you must make arrangements with the business office until financial aid is complete.
+Students wishing to start an online degree program should apply for financial aid as soon as possible to qualify for all available types of aid.
+Your financial aid documents must be complete prior to the course launch date, or you must make payment arrangements with the Business Office until financial aid is complete.

 Applying for Aid

-To apply for financial aid, complete the online Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+To apply for financial aid, complete the online Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 Our school code is 003496.

-• We encourage you to fill out your FAFSA when you apply for admission.
+- We encourage you to fill out your FAFSA when you apply for admission.
+The FAFSA is available October 1 each year.

-• Once our financial aid office receives conformation of your acceptance into your selected program from the admissions office, our financial aid counselors will determine your financial aid eligibility.
+- Once our financial aid office receives your completed FFSA and confirmation of your acceptance into your selected program from the admissions office, our financial aid counselors will determine your financial aid eligibility.

-• You will receive a financial aid award letter detailing aid that you are eligible to receive.
+- You will receive an email with a link to the Financial Aid Portal where you will view your financial aid award offer and details about the types of aid that you are eligible to receive.

 Contact Financial Aid